viktorbezdek/awesome-github-projects/README.md

 ## C

+- [RogueMaster/awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
+Best used with Rogue Master Flipper Zero Custom Firmware.
 - [BasedHardware/Friend](https://github.com/BasedHardware/Friend) - AI wearable with 24h+ battery
 - [MrForExample/ComfyUI-3D-Pack](https://github.com/MrForExample/ComfyUI-3D-Pack) - An extensive node suite that enables ComfyUI to process 3D inputs (Mesh & UV Texture, etc) using cutting edge algorithms (3DGS, NeRF, etc.)
 - [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
 Give your Flipper the power and freedom it is really craving.
 Let it show you its true form.
 Dont delay, switch to the one and only true Master today!